Aquasana Rhino EQ-1000 Review 2026: Honest 10-Year Filter Performance Breakdown

 Does the Rhino remove fluoride or lead?

 The standard Rhino EQ-1000 is not certified for fluoride removal and offers only modest lead reduction.
-For lead concerns, the Express Water Heavy Metal system or a reverse osmosis system like the iSpring RCC7AK at the kitchen sink is better.
+For lead concerns, the Amazon Basics 10-Cup Pitcher with Filter or a reverse osmosis system like the iSpring RCC7AK at the kitchen sink is better.

 Can I install the Aquasana Rhino myself?